abbodi1406/BatUtil/W10MUI/README-W10MUI_Mini.md

 you must keep the same directory hierarchy as original installed ADK

+then you set the parent WinPE directory as path:
+`set WINPEPATH=C:\MUIDVD\WinPE`

+leave it blank to auto detect the path for WinPE folder in the script current directory

 example:

 x64 German files:
 `C:\MUIDVD\WinPE\amd64\WinPE_OCs\de-de`

 x86 Arabic files:
 `C:\MUIDVD\WinPE\x86\WinPE_OCs\ar-sa`

-then you set the parent WinPE directory as path:

-`set WINPEPATH=C:\MUIDVD\WinPE`

 **DEFAULTLANGUAGE**